Readme and troubleshooting:

 And change them to:

-These tweaks combined with the texture will give you much better dynamic shadows in game.
+These tweaks combined with the clearing your shader cache will give you much better dynamic shadows in game.

 Now we are ready to download the mod: